jafarlihi/cppdataloader/README.md

       // Make a DB call here or something and pass in userIds to SELECT and return for (auto userId : userIds)
         result.push_back(User(userId));
-      return result;
+      // Results should be in the same order as passed-in IDs return result;
     }
 };